xiejia1995/MakingFullText/README.md

 ## OCR tools
 For academic use, we should avoid relying too much on commercial ones, but to choose open-source tools.
 Currently, the prevalent Chinese OCR projects are [ChineseOCR_Lite](https://github.com/DayBreak-u/chineseocr_lite), [ChineseOCR](https://github.com/chineseocr/chineseocr), and [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR).

 ChineseOCR is written in C++, while PaddleOCR is python.
-PaddleOCR works also for multiple languages.
+PaddleOCR supports recognizing multiple languages.

 An excellent OCR tool for periodicals should do well in two functions:
 1. Detecting the text area